 Nutritional Considerations for Bouldering

-Around the time I was preparing the original show notes for ClimbSci - Episode 02 - Carbohydrate, and what has now become this article; Smith, E, et al released their excellent 2017 review paper titled: Nutritional Considerations for Bouldering (PDF).
+Around the time I was preparing the original show notes for ClimbSci - Episode 02 - Carbohydrate, and what has now become this article; Smith, E, et al. released their 2017 review paper titled: Nutritional Considerations for Bouldering (PDF).

 Quoting their carbohydrate recommendations:

-It should be encouraging to you that different researchers have come to similar conclusions, and that both of us highlight…
+It was encouraging that we came to similar conclusions, and that both of us highlight…

-It is important to tailor carbohydrate intake in line with training periodisation and daily energy goals.18
+It is important to tailor carbohydrate intake in line with training periodisation and daily energy goals.[18:1]

 Carbohydrate (CHO) Intake Recommendations

 The above long preamble was to provide the background before I list my recommendations, and importantly the references that informed my recommendations.
 Certainly take the time to read data and make your own decisions on the subject.